• Help & Advice

 We aren’t currently able to offer work experience for school students.

 We add new opportunities to our vacancies webpage as and when they arise.
-If there’s something in particular you want to get involved with, please submit an expression of interest form and we will get in touch if this is something we can accommodate.
+Other than advertised roles, we are currently unable to accept volunteer enquiries.
 Otherwise there are still ways you can get involved with Brook:

 • Get involved with ad hoc participation opportunities